RafaelF-VA-OrgCodeBiz/SendScreenshotToTelegram/README.md

 # SendScreenshotToTelegram

+Make a screenshot and send it (modified) to your telegram channel.

+You need the Telegram bot API token and the channel ID

+Optional:
-# define the specified screenshot areas to being blacked out before sending to telegram
+- Set up to 4 specified areas on the screenshot to being blacked out before sending to telegram.
-# Set an image caption
+- Set an image caption which will be also sent.

-## save your configuration within the config.ini
+Save your configuration within the config.ini

-## Thanks to GPT for assistance
+Thanks to GPT for assistance

+Enjoy